Improved Approximation Bounds for Moore-Penrose Inverses of Banded Matrices with Applications to Continuous-Time Linear

 Therefore,

 \end{proof}

 The conditions in \cref{eqn:uniform-ass} are related to the regularity conditions for the optimization problem in \cref{eqn:opt}.
-These conditions assume the boundedness of $G$ and $F$, the linear independence constraint qualification (which assumes a full low-rank constraint Jacobian), and the second-order sufficiency condition (which assumes a positive definite reduced Hessian), all satisfied uniformly.
-Specifically, the operator norm of $G$ and $F$, the smallest singular value of $F$, and the smallest eigenvalue of the reduced Hessian are uniformly bounded above or below.
-A necessary condition for the third condition---reduced Hessian being positive definite---is $G+\delta F^\top F$ being positive definite for sufficiently large $\delta$ \cite[Lemma 16.1]{nocedal_numerical_2006}.
-We are assuming $\delta=1$ without loss of generality of \Cref{thm:uniform}, as the theorem can be applied after rescaling $G$ and $F$.
+These conditions assume the boundedness of $G$ and $F$, the linear independence constraint qualification (which assumes a full low-rank constraint Jacobian), and the second-order sufficiency condition (which assumes a positive definite reduced Hessian), all satisfied with explicitly introduced bounds.
+Specifically, the operator norm of $G$ and $F$, the smallest singular value of $F$, and the smallest eigenvalue of the reduced Hessian are bounded above or below.
+A necessary condition for the third condition---reduced Hessian being positive definite---is $G+\delta F^\top F$ being positive definite for sufficiently large $\delta$ \cite[lemma 16.1]{nocedal_numerical_2006}.
+We are assuming $\delta=1$ without loss of \WT{generality in} \cref{thm:uniform}, as the theorem can be applied after rescaling $G$ and $F$.

-\Cref{thm:uniform} improves the bound established in our previous work \cite{shin2022exponential} in that the lower bound in \Cref{thm:uniform} does not directly depend on the upper bound of $\|A\|$; rather, it is only dependent on $\|G\|$.
-This is advantageous when analyzing the discretization of infinite-dimensional linear systems, as the upper bound of $F$ often diverges as mesh refines.
-The efficacy of \Cref{thm:uniform} will be demonstrated in the next section.
+\cref{thm:uniform} improves the bound established in our previous work \cite{shin2022exponential} in that the lower bound in \cref{thm:uniform} does not directly depend on the upper bound of $\|A\|$; rather, it is only dependent on $\|G\|$.
+This is advantageous when analyzing the discretization of infinite-dimensional linear systems, as the upper bound of $F$ often diverges as the mesh refines. \WT{This divergence is due to the fact that if the entries of $F$ involve finite difference approximation of derivatives, those entries diverge as the mesh refines.} The efficacy of \cref{thm:uniform} will be demonstrated in the next section.